-- Hosts pay 3% of the booking subtotal (your nightly rate + cleaning fee), which is automatically subtracted from your host payout.
+- Hosts pay 3% of the booking subtotal (your nightly rate + any additional fees you charge), which is automatically subtracted from your host payout (source).

-- Guests pay 14% of the booking subtotal, which is added on top of the nightly rate and cleaning fee you charge.
+- Guests pay 14% of the booking subtotal, which is added on top of the nightly rate and any fees you charge.

 - Option #2: Hosts pay the entire fee